Use personas to create more effective marketing campaigns

 With the basic facts about your customers on paper, you can now make them come alive.

-“This is really fun because you are creating realistic characters that should reflect the people who actually walk into your business, visit your website and order from you online,” Gajdecki says.
+“This is really fun because you are creating realistic characters that should reflect the people who actually walk into your business, visit your website and order from you online,” Chan says.

-Her technique is to imagine a typical day in the life of each customer type—what they do from the moment they get up in the morning to the time they go to bed at night.
+Her technique is to imagine a typical day in the life of each customer type.
+Put yourself in your customer’s shoes.
+What they do from the moment they get up in the morning to the time they go to bed at night.
 Thinking this through will generate lots of ideas about when and how to interact with them during their day.

 Think about what your personas’ hobbies might be.
 What media would they consume?
 What keeps them up at night?
 All of that information will help you determine what messages will be most effective.